hildogjr/KiCost/docs/usage.rst

                         Generated cost spreadsheet.
   -f name [name ...], --fields name [name ...]
                         Specify the names of additional part fields to extract and insert in the global data section of the spreadsheet.
   -var [VARIANT], --variant [VARIANT]
                         schematic variant name filter -w, --overwrite       Allow overwriting of an existing spreadsheet.
   -s, --serial          Do web scraping of part data using a single process.
+  -q, --quiet           Enable quiet mode with no warnings.
   -np [NUM_PROCESSES], --num_processes [NUM_PROCESSES]
                         Set the number of parallel processes used for web scraping part data.